brummer10/XKeyboard.lv2/README.md

  - play virtual keyboard
  - play Minor Chords when Shift is pressed
  - play Major Chords when Shift-Lock is pressed
+ - send All Notes Off when Space Bar is pressed